What you will learn in this article:

 CertiPUR-US – Does It Mean Much?

 You have to look beyond simply a CertiPUR-US label and learn more about the manufacturing process.
-Polyurethane foam should be non-off-gassing once it’s finished being made.
+Polyurethane foam should be non off-gassing once it’s finished being made.
 However, if a company decides to add chemicals to the polyurethane to either make it into memory foam or to make it more resistant to flames, that could pretty much cancel out the CertiPUR-US certification.

 Polyurethane in itself isn’t toxic.
 It’s the chemicals that get added to it that can make a mattress highly toxic and harmful.